Being your own boss, calling all the shots, hustling to hit your goals -- for many people, entrepreneurship is the ultimate career goal.

 If you want to test the market's interest before building anything, build a landing page that describes your product or service.
 Ask people to submit their email addresses in exchange for early access; a free subscription, membership, or product; a discount, product updates, or some other compelling offer.
 Then promote the video on social, paid search, etc., and see how many visitors convert to sign-ups.

 Conventional wisdom says you should look for a co-founder when starting a new business.
 There are three main advantages to having a co-founder.

 It's easier to get funding.
 Whether or not multiple founders actually contributes to a company's success, many venture capitalist investors believe it does.
 They're reluctant to back solo founders.

 They can provide different skills, knowledge, and connections.
-Maybe you’re great at selling, while your cofounder is more technical.
-You’ve got lots of connections, and they’ve actually started a business before.
-Picking a cofounder with a complementary resume is an excellent way to boost your odds of success.
+Maybe you're great at selling, while your co-founder is more technical.
+You've got lots of connections, and they've actually started a business before.
+Picking a co-founder with a complimentary resume is an excellent way to boost your odds of success.

 There's conflict.
 You and your partner will inevitably disagree.
 A little healthy disagreement is productive, but if you don't find a solution relatively quickly, you'll waste valuable time and energy.
 Plus, you might hurt your team's morale.

 You'll have to split the equity.
 If you're the sole owner of your company, you start with 100% equity.
 As time goes on and you hire more people and/or receive funding, you'll distribute that equity -- but you'll likely be giving 0.005% to 35% to a single entity, depending on who they are.
 If you have a co-founder, you're automatically giving up 40-60% of your company in a single swoop.

 Lastly, you have to find a co-founder.
 It can be really hard to find someone with the same business ethics, work habits, and complementary personality.
 In addition, they need to believe in your vision, contribute the right skills, and have a desire to be your co-founder in the first place.
 That's a tall order.